 Retail is important

-Product organization can make all the difference by allowing you to leverage better the retail space you have.
-Jeff Vernimb, VP of Global Consumer Health at Moberg Pharma North America, suggests expanding facings for better sellers and improving signage along with in-store assistance.
+Additionally, product organization can make all the difference.
+It allows you to leverage better the retail space you have.
+Jeff Vernimb, VP of Global Consumer Health at Moberg Pharma North America, suggests expanding facings for better sellers.
+Also, improve signage along with in-store assistance.

 “[O]rganizing products around consumer mind-sets/indications, as opposed to all like products lined up side by side, will result in a better shopping experience for all involved,” – Greg Bradley, President and CEO, Foundation Consumer Healthcare.